Navigate:

 Share:

-Learn more about vllm
+Learn more about vLLM

 vLLM is a high-throughput, memory-efficient inference and serving engine for large language models (LLMs).
 It leverages PagedAttention, an innovative attention algorithm that manages key-value cache dynamically, reducing memory waste and enabling higher batch sizes.
 The engine supports continuous batching for improved throughput, model parallelism for distributed inference, and streaming outputs.
 Compatible with HuggingFace models, vLLM integrates seamlessly with popular transformer architectures including GPT, LLaMA, Mistral, and more.
 It provides OpenAI-compatible API endpoints, making it ideal for production deployments requiring low-latency inference, high throughput, and efficient GPU utilization for serving LLMs at scale.